MicrosoftDocs/winrt-api/windows.ui.core/corewindow_pointerroutedreleased.md

 ## -description

-Occurs on a process associated with, but not currently receiving input from, a pointer that fires a [PointerReleased](corewindow_pointerreleased.md) event on a different process.
+Occurs on all input objects ever associated with, but not currently receiving input from, a pointer that fires a [CoreIndependentInputSource.PointerReleased](coreindependentinputsource_pointerreleased.md) event on an input object.

 ## -remarks